Baseline-JS/baseline-webpage/README.md

 ## Project Setup

-1. `npm install`
-2. `npm run rename your-project-name` which will update the profile used in all files.
-It will also generate a random value to attach to the S3 bucket name to keep it somewhat unique.
+1. `npx baseline-webpage my-app` where `my-app` is the name of your app
-3. `npm run aws:profile` which will configure AWS CLI with a new profile and is only required for deploying from local (if you have issues please update aws cli)
+2. `cd my-app` and `npm run aws:profile` which will configure AWS CLI with a new profile and is only required for deploying from local (if you have issues please update aws cli)

 ## Run Locally

-1. `npm run start`
+1. `npm start`

 ## Deploying